|

 Newer braided lines come in 8 and 9 strands and offer superior abrasion resistance, smooth cast and extra strength.

 For the purpose of crappie I suggest selecting a 5 to 10 lb line in an 8 or 9 strand design.
-My preferred choice on my reels when using braided lines is 10lb Hercules braided.
-This line features 8 strands for super smooth feed and you can pick up a roll on Amazon.
+My preferred choice on my reels when using braided lines is 10lb Hercules braided available on Amazon.
+This line features 8 strands for super smooth feed.

 Now the exception to that is if you use a bait caster rod.
 (I generally don’t as my kids get them tangled up.)
 If using a bait casting rod, go ahead and go with a 20lb test.
 This is due primarily with the way the line spools.
 The 10lb line is so thin it can be pulled down in between the other spooled line and get stuck.